Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Pittsburgh vs. Virginia Tech College Football Odds, Plays and Insights

-The Pittsburgh Panthers (4-1, 0-0 ACC) and the first-ranked scoring offense will square off against the Virginia Tech Hokies (3-2, 0-0 ACC) and the 24th-ranked scoring defense on Saturday, October 16, 2021.
-The Panthers are favored by 5 points in the contest.
-The over/under is set at 57.5.
+The Pittsburgh Panthers (4-1, 0-0 ACC) will test their first-ranked scoring offense against the Virginia Tech Hokies (3-2, 0-0 ACC), who have the No. 93 scoring defense in college football, on Saturday, October 16, 2021.
+The Panthers are favored by 5 points in the game.
+The point total is set at 56 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.